IBM-Bluemix-Docs/StreamingAnalytics/service_cred_iam.md

 <If you are part of multiple {{site.data.keyword.Bluemix_notm}} accounts, you'll be asked to choose an account for the current session.
 Also, you'll need to choose an organization and space in {{site.data.keyword.Bluemix_notm}}.>
 ```

-### Step 2: Fetch the IAM access token.
+### Step 2.
+Fetch the IAM access token.

 ```
 bx iam oauth-tokens
 ```

-Two tokens will be produced: one named `IAM token` and the other one named `UAA token`.
+Two tokens are produced: one named `IAM token` and the other one named `UAA token`.
 Use `IAM token` for making REST API calls.